yograf/platform-docker/README.md

 * /tests (default directory it will look for Behat tests, however checks shared and www)

 Sites are provisioned at *project-name*.platform.
 Currently the tld is not configurable (#24).
 It's best to set up dnsmasq set up wildcard DNS entries to point \*.platform to your localhost or Docker VM (Mac, Windows.)
 Here's some tutorials
-# Ubuntu
+## Ubuntu
-sudo apt-get install dnsmasq
+- sudo apt-get install dnsmasq
-edit /etc/dnsma
+- Add address=/platform/127.0.0.1 to /etc/dnsmasq.conf

 * http://passingcuriosity.com/2013/dnsmasq-dev-osx/